buildkite/docs/pages/agent/v3/queues.md

 Common use cases for queues include deployment agents, and pools of agents for specific pipelines or teams.

+Alternatively you can use [branch patterns](/docs/pipelines/branch-configuration) to ensure pipelines and build steps are only built when necessary (determined by branch name).

 ## The default queue